‘Dumpy’ dowager or vibrant beauty: what did Queen Victoria really look like, and how tall was she?

-Here, she reveals what Queen Victoria really looked like; explores the instinctive queenliness that still makes Victoria so compelling today, and asks if television and film portrayals from the likes of Jenna Coleman and Emily Blunt show us the real Victoria…
+Here, Rappaport reveals what Queen Victoria looked like and how tall she really was; explores the instinctive queenliness that still makes Victoria so compelling today, and asks if television and film portrayals from the likes of Jenna Coleman and Emily Blunt show us the real Victoria…

 Prior to the arrival of TV series Victoria in 2016 (which first aired in Britain on ITV and later on PBS America) most of us, when imagining Queen Victoria, would have had in mind her incarnation in the 1997 film Mrs Brown, as the elderly, difficult and often irascible monarch played by Judi Dench.
-Photographs of the queen during the long period of her widowhood from 1861 to her death in 1901 only underline the image of the unsmiling dowager dressed in black – a woman with no interest in clothes, in fashion or her own physical attractiveness.
+Photographs of the queen during the long period of her widowhood from 1861 (following the death of her husband, Prince Albert) to her own death in 1901 only underline the image of the unsmiling dowager dressed in black – a woman with no interest in clothes, in fashion or her own physical attractiveness.
 But of course, Queen Victoria did not always look so sober, jowly and humourless.
 She was in fact once very vibrant and lovely, with an arresting personality and huge amounts of energy for music, dancing and staying up late.

 Queen Victoria at Balmoral with her daughters Princess Alice and Princess Louise, Duchess of Argyll, beside a portrait of her late husband, Prince Albert, in 1863.
 (Photo by Hulton Archive/Getty Images)

 Born in 1819, Victoria was a fat, jolly baby, who as a toddler had the most appealing dimples and fair hair.
 When she was still Princess Alexandrina – or simply ‘Drina’, as her mother called her – she was rather beautiful, “cherubic” even.